Reflection on Practice

 Technology Enhanced Learning, Teaching, and Assessment (TELTA)

 The TELTA module was fully online and this made it very interesting and challenging.
+This was my first time to extensively collaborate online using audio and video.
 Each week for eight weeks there was a project to be completed, sometimes individual and other times group-based.
-The group-based projects required collaboration and this was achieved using, for example, Blackboard and Coggle’s collaborative features.
-(Coggle is a mind-mapping application).

-For Topic 1: Exploring the Current eLearning Landscape of the TELTA Module, I wrote a response to the key reading What’s the use of a VLE.
-On reflection, I considered this to be an important piece of learning, as it enlightened me in relation to current thinking about, and use of, the VLE (or LMS).
-Given that much of the TELTA module involved using the collaborative technology integrated into Blackboard (DIT’s institutional LMS, ‘Webcourses’), it was interesting to discover that in a survey of DIT lecturers, 93% of them used the LMS for file sharing while only 5% used it to collaborate via webinars (O’Rourke, Rooney, and Boylan (2015).
+For Topic 1 of the TELTA Module, I wrote a response to the key reading What’s the use of a VLE.
+On reflection, I considered this to be an important piece of learning, as it enlightened me in relation to current thinking about, and use of, the VLE (aka LMS).
+Given that much of the TELTA module involved using the collaborative technology integrated into Blackboard, it was interesting to discover that in a survey of DIT lecturers, only 5% used it to collaborate via webinars (O’Rourke, Rooney, and Boylan, 2015).
+The main thing that I learned from the TELTA module is how difficult it is to collaborate online with Blackboard.

 Over the past few years, I have been trying to move my school towards adopting a single institutional LMS.
 During that time, a variety of LMSs including Edmodo and Schoology have been explored and trialled.
 For one of the individual projects in this module, I developed a screencast demonstrating how to set up new users on Moodle.
 I did this because I was interested in encouraging my work colleagues to migrate to Moodle as the school’s LMS of choice.
-I used Adobe Captivate 9 to create the screencast, and the output option chosen was a single video file.
-I then published this video on Vimeo, and I also uploaded it to my ePortfolio.
+I used Adobe Captivate 9 to create the screencast, and I then published it on Vimeo, as well as uploading it to my ePortfolio.
+This was a very useful learning experience as I had not created a screencast before and I wasn’t quite aware of how useful it is as an eLearning tool to train people how to use a specific software application.
+I can see how beneficial it will be for my work colleagues and I to create and use screencasts in the future.

-It was interesting to use Slack to collaborate with the other students and the lecturers during this module.
+It was interesting and informative to use the application Slack to collaborate with the other students and lecturers during this module.
 I had used Slack during the previous module (Instructional Design), after it was recommended to me by one of my group members.
-I used Coggle as part of a group project to create a mindmap that looked at motivation as an issue for online learners.
+Many of my class colleagues preferred to use Slack to the collaborative tools in Blackboard.
+During Year 2 of the MSc, I began using Microsoft Teams for online collaboration as part of a new Digital Leaders group I created in my school.
+Microsoft Teams is similar to Slack, and the reason we chose Teams is that it is part of the corporate Office 365 productivity suite that my school already uses.

-At the end of the TELTA module, I had to submit an annotated mindmap as a capstone task, indicating where, why and how technologies could be integrated into my teaching, learning and assessment practices.
-The purpose of this was to enhance, modify and transform the teaching, learning and assessment experiences of the student.
-I designed an eight-week module called Synthetic Geometry for Transition Year Students, and technology was heavily embedded into this proposed module.
-I created an annotated mindmap using Mindomo to demonstrate how the devices, apps, learning theories, research, syllabus and scheme of work could be integrated for the teaching, learning and assessment of Transition Year Geometry.
+At the end of the TELTA module, I had to submit an annotated mind map as a capstone task.
+I designed an eight-week module called Synthetic Geometry for Transition Year Students, and technology was heavily embedded in this module.
+I created an annotated mind map using Mindomo to demonstrate how the devices, apps, learning theories, research, syllabus and scheme of work could be integrated for the teaching, learning and assessment of Transition Year Geometry.
+The first ever mind map I created was also during the TELTA module.
+As part of the class, I was encouraged to use Coggle to create this mind map.
+However, I wasn’t terribly impressed by Coggle, and this led me to research other mind mapping applications including Mindomo.
+I think that mind mapping apps are great learning tools because they allow the learner to categorise and organise ideas, and to identify relationships between concepts.
+I am fairly sure I wouldn’t have used Mindomo to create a domain model as part of my Applied Project in Year 2 if I hadn’t prior experience of mind maps during Year 1.
 Here is the link to the assessments for this module:

 Applied Research Project (Year 2)

 I designed, developed and evaluated five domain model artefacts for a possible future adaptive learning system during Year 2.
-This provided me with some great insights into the relationships between concepts, topics and learning outcomes.
+This provided me with some great insights into the relationships between concepts, topics, and learning outcomes.
 The evaluation process, especially the interviews with key informants, was invaluable in informing me about the strengths and weaknesses of my artefacts.
 The evaluation provided evidence that the screencast I developed to explicate these artefacts was very effective.
+I was very impressed with how much I learned by using an exploratory case study research design.

 Attwell, G. (2006).
 Evaluating E-learning: A Guide to the Evaluation of E-learning.
 Evaluate Europe Handbook Series, 2, 1610-0875.